SirMishMash/Unity-StylizedGrass/README.md

 <img src = "https://github.com/SirMishMash/Unity-StylizedGrass/blob/main/Git_docImages/Scene1.PNG" />

 Heiarchy:
-1. Lighting Settings      An empty game object with HDRP settings placed inside
+- Lighting Settings      An empty game object with HDRP settings placed inside
- - Directional Light
+  * Directional Light
- - Post Process Volume
+  * Post Process Volume
- - Sky and Fog Volume
+  * Sky and Fog Volume
-2.Plane - Home           The plane where the assets and character controller rest on 3.Unity Chan Controller  A basic character controller that uses [Unity Chan](https://assetstore.unity.com/packages/3d/characters/unity-chan-model-18705)
+- Plane - Home           The plane where the assets and character controller rest on
+- Unity Chan Controller  A basic character controller that uses [Unity Chan](https://assetstore.unity.com/packages/3d/characters/unity-chan-model-18705)
-4.Main Camera
+- Main Camera
-5.GrassPlane-Quads       A plane of grass that uses quad particles 6.GrassPlane-Tris        A plane of grass that uses triangle particles 7.gCircle-Quad           A circle of quad particles 8.gPlane-Tris            A large plane of triangle particles with altered parameters to spawn more grass on a larger surface area
+- GrassPlane-Quads       A plane of grass that uses quad particles
+- GrassPlane-Tris        A plane of grass that uses triangle particles
+- gCircle-Quad           A circle of quad particles
+- gPlane-Tris            A large plane of triangle particles with altered parameters to spawn more grass on a larger surface area

 **Wanna Support Me?**: http://paypal.me/sirmishmash